Chinomnso-Okechukwu/Unit-3/README.md

      self.load_data()
      print("Reload table")
 ```
-This snippet of code aims at acheiving the success criteria of being able to create, delete, edit and check in or out a perfume.
-All the create, delete and check in buttons all connect to the inventory table where the desired action can be performed.
+This snippet of code aims at acheiving the success criteria of being able to successfully create, delete, edit and check in or out a perfume.
+The first line of code means that when we click on a cell in the table, we are directed to the changeDB function which sets the cell to have a different color.
+It also activates the save and revert buttons.
+The second line of code means that when we click the save changes button, we are directed to the save method.
+The save method helps us save changes made in the table.
+The third line of code means that when we click the revert changes button, we are directed to the cancel method.
+The cancel method discards the changes we made in the table and just loads the previous table.

 ```.py
 import hashlib, binascii, os